martinmroz/c8s/README.md

 ## Labels

 Any identifier followed by a colon (`NAME:`) is considered a label.
 Labels are case-sensitive when referenced from elsewhere in the assembly.
+As a two-pass assembler, labels do not need to be defined in advance of being used.

 ## Mnemonics